AtomGradient/whisper-mps/README.md

   --file-name FILE_NAME
                   Path or URL to the audio file to be transcribed.
   --model-name MODEL_NAME
-                  size of the OPENAI Whisper model name, like tiny(default),base,small,etc
+                  Size of the OPENAI Whisper model name, like tiny(default),base,small,etc
   --youtube-url URL_ADDRESS
-                  the youtube play url
+                  The Youtube play url
 ```